hl2vr/hl2vr.github.io/_pages/manual.md

 ---

 The standard Easy, Medium, and Hard options are available.
-Players may want to keep in mind that the game will "feel" much more difficult than the base game, and adjust their desired difficulty accordingly.
+Players may want to keep in mind that the game will *feel* much more difficult than the base game, and adjust their desired difficulty accordingly.

 <br />

 ### Laser Pointer for weapons

 A laser pointer can be enabled to make aiming weapons easier.
-Enabling this option does not affect any other gameplay.
+Enabling this option does not affect any other gameplay, and does not count as a cheat.

 <br />

 ### Quick Reload

 This option is available to simplify the reloading process.
 (See the [Controls section](#reloading) for more detail on the default manual reloading procedure.)
-When Quick Reload is enabled, a player can press the Eject Magazine button then drop their weapon hand to their waist, pointed down to the ground.
+When Quick Reload is enabled, the player can press the Eject Magazine button then drop their weapon hand to their waist, pointed down to the ground.
 After a moment, the weapon will automatically reload the relevant ammo.
 Any unspent ammo in the previous magazine will be automatically recovered.

 <br />